Special Needs TeensGeneralLatestParenting

 Dance and Music

-Support the interest of your teenager in dance and music.
-It will help him/her increase self-esteem, memory and creativity.
-You can even motivate your teen to take part in recitals, concerts and musicals.
+Support the interest of teenagers with disabilities in dance and music therapy.
+This recreational activity will help him/her increase self-esteem, memory and creativity.
+You can even motivate your teen to take part in recitals, concerts and musical activities.
+Doing this will help them deal with stressful situations and get an enjoyable experience.

 Fine Motor Activities